Károly Kerényi: Switzerland, 1943–1973

 Since 1941, Károly Kerényi was lecturing at the Eranos-conferences in Ascona (Switzerland), to which he had been invited by Carl Gustav Jung.
 This regular contact with the Swiss psychologist had originally established the connection to Switzerland, which ultimately led to the permanent emigration to the Italian-speaking canton of Ticino.
 During 1946/47 Kerényi lectured on Hungarian language and literature at the University of Basel.
 In 1947, he travelled to Hungary to give his inauguration speech at the Hungarian Academy of Sciences, with the intent of contributing to the democratic development of Hungary.
 However, due to warnings of the imminent communist overthrow under Mátyás Rákosi, Kerényi immediately left Budapest again.
 During the following Stalinist dictatorship, he was discredited and banned by the political propaganda under György Lukács, the leading communist ideologist.
 His academic title was withdrawn and only as late as 1989 it was reinstated post mortem.

 In Switzerland, between 1945 and 1968, the substantial body of his work was written and published.
 Despite the fact that he was considered an academic outsider, it was during that time that he developed his largest influence as one of the latest representatives of the great tradition of humanistic scholars of antiquity.
 Over the course of two decades, from 1934 to 1955, Kerényi maintained an active correspondence with the German writer Thomas Mann on many topics, including mythology, religion, humanism and psychology.
 Since his emigration, Kerényi additionally held positions as visiting professor at several universities, including Bonn (1955/56), Oslo and Rome (1960), Zurich (1961) and Genoa (1964).
 Between 1960 and 1971, he held annual lectures at conferences of the institute of philosophy of the University of Rome.
-From 1948 until 1966, Kerényi was co-founder and research director at the C. G. Jung Institute in Küsnacht/Zurich, where he held lectures on mythology until 1962.
+From 1948 until 1966, Kerényi was co-founder and research director at the C. G. Jung Institute in Küsnacht, near Zurich, where he held lectures on mythology until 1962.
 During these years, he lived near the Monte Verità in Ascona.
 In 1962, he received Swiss citizenship.